Topology of Almost Complex Structures on Six-Manifolds: Introduction

 \section{Introduction}

 A major open problem in differential geometry is to determine whether a closed almost complex manifold of dimension at least six always admits an integrable complex structure.
-By a celebrated theorem of Newlander and Nirenberg, an almost complex structure is integrable if and only if it satisfies a certain system of first order partial differential equations codified by the vanishing of the Nijenhuis tensor.
+By a~celebrated theorem of Newlander and Nirenberg, an almost complex structure is integrable if and only if it satisfies a certain system of first order partial differential equations codified by the vanishing of the Nijenhuis tensor.
 An understanding of the topology of the space of all almost complex structures may be useful in the search for those which are integrable.
-We take this as motivation for our study of the topology of the space of almost complex structures on a six--manifold.
-The present work is a continuation of \cite{FGM21} which focused on the six--sphere and touched upon the case of almost complex structures on six--manifolds with vanishing first Chern class.
+We take this as motivation for our study of the topology of the space of almost complex structures on a~six-manifold.
+The present work is a continuation of~\cite{FGM21} which focused on the six-sphere and touched upon the case of almost complex structures on six-manifolds with vanishing first Chern class.\looseness=-1

-Let $M$ denote an oriented six--manifold and $\mathcal J(M)$ be the space of all almost complex structures on $M$ inducing the given orientation.
+Let $M$ denote an oriented six-manifold and $\mathcal J(M)$ be the space of all almost complex structures on $M$ inducing the given orientation.
 Fixing a Riemannian metric on $M$, the inclusion $J(M) \hookrightarrow \mathcal J(M)$ of the subspace of almost complex structures which are orthogonal with respect to the metric is a homotopy equivalence, allowing us to analyze $\mathcal J(M)$ via a space of sections of a fiber bundle with compact fibers.
-Generally, over an oriented Riemannian $2n$--manifold $M$ one can consider the $SO(2n)/U(n)$ bundle of pointwise linear orthogonal complex structures $Z_+(M) \to M$ compatible with the orientation on $M$; the space $Z_+(M)$ is known as the \emph{(positive) twistor space} of $M$.
+Generally, over an oriented Riemannian $2n$-manifold $M$ one can consider the ${\rm SO}(2n)/{\rm U}(n)$ bundle $Z_+(M) \to M$ whose fiber over any $x \in M$ is the set of (linear) orthogonal complex structures on $T_x M$ compatible with the orientation on $M$; the space $Z_+(M)$ is known as the \emph{$($positive$)$ twistor space} of $M$.
 Sections of this bundle correspond to orthogonal almost complex structures on $M$ compatible with the orientation.